 The camera was tampered with

-Once the backpack and the items were located by the Panama authorities, they hired someone with computer knowledge to review the contents of the camera and remove photo #509 because the photo was incriminating in some way.
+Once the backpack and the items were located by the Panama authorities, the authorities hired someone with computer knowledge, perhaps someone they already had on staff, to review the contents of the camera.
+However, either accidentally or intentionally, they disrupted the contents of the Camera’s memory card.
+Either the criminals removed photo #509 because the photo was incriminating in some way, or the police accidentally deleted it.

 The money in the backpack

-The authorities decided to leave an arbitrary amount of money in the wallet in order to reduce suspicion that the women were attacked.
+The criminals decided to leave an arbitrary amount of money in the wallet in order to reduce suspicion that the women were attacked for robbery.
+I wrote about this a lot in my article about the $83 in the backpack.

-Also, at least 30 different people’s fingerprints were discovered on the backpack, but no fingerprint samples were gathered.
+Also, at least 30 different people’s fingerprints were discovered on the backpack, but no fingerprint samples were gathered or checked.
 That is criminal within itself.
+The investigators that were trying to solve this case were perplexed as to why the local authorities wouldn’t permit them to do their jobs to their fullest extent.

 The final body remains

-Finally, when months passed and the authorities secretly had the situation under control, someone quietly brought the partially destroyed remains to an area beyond the area of the search crew.
-They dumped the remains further up the river and disposed of the bodies in order to end the investigations.
+Finally, after months passed and the criminals had the situation secretly under control, someone quietly brought the partially destroyed remains to an area beyond the area where search crews were searching.
+They dumped the remains on the sandbar of the river and placed the backpack in plain sight in order to end the investigations.

 The closing of the case

 The case was closed too fast after the remains were found.
 The Attorney General of Panama was happy to close the case because he didn’t want any more media attention.
-The publicity was hurting tourism.
+The publicity was hurting tourism, possibly the upcoming elections, and possibly government contracts in the region.

 Why is this my conclusion?

-- Their human remains were found much further into the forest than anyone in their right mind would have hiked without the necessary supplies.
-These girls would never hike that far into the middle of the rainforest for an afternoon stroll, without more gear.
+- Kris Kremers and Lisanne Froon’s human remains were found much further away than anyone in their right mind would have hiked without the necessary clothing, gear and supplies.
+These girls would never hike that far into the middle of the rainforest for an afternoon stroll without more gear.
+If they did, they would have been walking back in pitch black and dangerous settings.

-- The bones were found in very unusual condition, have decomposed far beyond what should have happened.
+- Kris Kremers bones were found in very unusual condition, have decomposed far beyond what they should have decomposed.
+It was unnatural.
+I discuss Kris Kremers bleached bones in great detail on my other article.

 - Bones from other humans were discovered in the exact same area where the remains of the girls were found.

-- In the end, there’s just too much foul play going on.
+- In the end, there’s just too much bizarre scenarios going on.
 If they died by natural causes there wouldn’t be so many unanswered questions.

 Yes, accidents such as slipping and falling do happen.
 It’s possible that they could have both fallen at the same time and injured themselves.
-But there is too much additional contradictory evidence to support that as the cause.
-If they were injured, how were their remains discovered so far away?
-Why wasn’t there animal bites on the small bones?
+But there is too much additional contradictory evidence to support that as the cause of death.
+If they were injured, how were the remains discovered so far away?
+Why wasn’t there animal bites or any scratching on the small bones?
 Why weren’t the large bones discovered?
-They wouldn’t have been able to travel that distance.

 The first emergency calls were made within the first three hours of their trip.
 Did they really both fall at the same time only 3 hours after the trip began.
 Two hours isn’t much time.
 Even with injuries, their muscles would have still been strong enough to crawl to get help.

 If they had fallen, why were the bones of one person bleached?
+Why was Lisanne’s skin so “fresh”?
 Why did the backpack mysteriously appear months later further down the river in perfect order (with electronics still working?).

-Personally, I think they were victims and the government tried to cover it up.
-The bones of Kris were bleached using a chemical like lime, which is not natural to that area.
+Personally, I think they were victims, machismo youth was involved and the government tried to cover it up.
+The bones of Kris were bleached using a chemical like lime, which as I mentioned, lime is not natural to that area.
 Additionally, very few bones were found, whereas with other lost hikers in the past, their entire body was found in tact in similar conditions.
 There are too many suspicious parts to this story for foul-play to not be involved.

 A Final Word On The Disappearance

 Nobody knows what truly happened to Kris Kremers And Lisanne Froon.
-There are so many missing pieces to the story.
+There are so many missing pieces to the story because the investigation was closed to early and the authorities botched the process.
 The investigations were poorly handled, photos were missing, forensics evidence was poorly captured and tested, and the list continues.
 Ugg.

 This sobering story showed me how a little bit of fun can easily turn into a nightmare.
 I feel terrible to imagine what they went through.